odnarb/builder-bot/ROADMAP.md

 chat ideas:
-    only allow commands from authorized (or linked) player -by starting the bot and telling it who to listen to (single player only for now)
+    only allow commands from authorized (or linked) player -by starting the bot and telling it who to listen to (single player only for now) -allow uuid to be updated from web ui
+    -make sure it follows commands only from the commander that has a valid uuid

 ai instruction/context
     access to and use of the "creative" menu